mipops/dvrescue/docs/_sections/troubleshooting.md

 <details markdown="1">

-Check whether the deck is detected through the command line by opening Terminal and running <code>dvrescue --list_devices</code>
+Check whether the deck is detected through the command line by opening Terminal and running `dvrescue --list_devices`

 This is more comprehensive and accurate than what is displayed in the GUI.
 If your deck is listed, then DVRescue is connected to it.
 Restart the DVRescue GUI and wait a few minutes to see if it shows up.